-The Pilot Agricultural Microloan Program is designed to help nontraditional farmers start or expand their businesses.
+The Agricultural Microloan Program is designed to help nontraditional farmers start or expand their businesses.
 The loan can be used for working capital (annual costs such as seed, feed, fertilizer, land rent) or equipment and other farm asset purchases with a common useful life of 10 years or less.
 The maximum loan amount is $20,000.

 Grants, Loans, and Financing

-The MDA has many grant and loan programs to help farmers improve and expand their current operations.
+The MDA has many other grant and loan programs to help farmers improve and expand their current operations.
 Whether you are in need of new equipment, changing your farm management practices, or expanding your farm, the MDA is here to assist you in making the process a little easier.
 Grants are generally awarded to finance a particular activity or facility.